Bita404/database/README.md

-# Simple Basic coomands for SQL
+# Simple Basic commands for SQL